Smart360/legal/PrivacyNotice.md

 3\.
 About us
 ------------

-Smart360 is a B2B managed services provider, including IT support, cyber security and data protection.
+Smart360 is a professional services firm.
+We offer IT support and managed security services, as well as offering data protection advice.
 Our registered office is at Suite 12 Bourne House, Francis Street, St. Helier, Jersey, JE2 4QE.
 Smart360 are registered with the Office of the Information Commissioner under notification №58854.
 For the avoidance of doubt Smart360 does not perform any activities that would be